nischalaryal/cellular-network-testbed-setup/README.md

  ```
  docker logs demo-cassandra
  ```
  Output should be have the following line at last.
-If no, execute ```docker-compose down``` and start again from cassandra.
+If no, execute ```docker-compose down``` and start again from initializing cassandra.
  ```
  ....
  INFO  20:19:40 Initializing vhss.extid_imsi_xref